YScheung/Rotation-Invariant-CNN/README.md

 ## Main ideas:
 After the CNN model is trained on unrotated images:
 1) Rotate CNN filters by 180 degrees to detect features in rotated images
-2) Rotate the feature map by 180 degrees before feeding it into the fully connnected layer
+2) Rotate the resulting feature map back by 180 degrees (resulting feature map for rotated and unrotated images are now the same)
-3) The feature map will then be inputted to the fully connected CNN network for classification.
+3) Input the rotated feature map to the fully connected CNN network for classification.

 ## Results and conclusion